 Try checking on line to see if your state has a wetland mapping tool.
-Alternatively, there is an excellent wetland mapping tool with nationwide data at the Fish and Wildlife web site The maps may be slow to load because of the large size of the image files.
+The maps may be slow to load because of the large size of the image files.

-NOAA Coastal Services Center has an online interactive application that provides access to detailed land cover classification maps for coastal areas around the US; this site also has land use change images and data for many areas
+NOAA Coastal Services Center has an online interactive application that provides access to detailed land cover classification maps for coastal areas around the US; this site also has land use change images and data for many areas.

-- 4. When students have located some examples of local wetland areas, post a map of your area in the classroom and have students indicate the locations of various wetlands on it.
-Discuss as a class the clearest way to present this information visually, and have the students agree on a standard format. - 5.
-Discuss with students the possibility of adopting a local wetland to study and as a focal point for communicating about the value of wetlands to the community.
+4. When students have located some examples of local wetland areas, post a map of your area in the classroom and have students indicate the locations of various wetlands on it.
+Discuss as a class the clearest way to present this information visually, and have the students agree on a standard format.

+5. Discuss with students the possibility of adopting a local wetland to study and as a focal point for communicating about the value of wetlands to the community.
 See Part 4 and the Adopt-a-Wetland Field Study sections for more guidance on Stewardship and field studies.